10 Surprising Lessons from our First Year of Budgeting

 The first couple of months were rough.
 It’s like learning a new routine – it takes time, and you’re going to fall off the wagon once or twice.
 What’s important is that you get back on.

 I’m pretty good at ignoring non-monthly bills, kinda hoping that they’ll go away and we won’t have to pay them.
 Silly, I know.
-It was about March when I finally gave in and factored those bills into our budget and started creating a sinking fund.
+It was about March when I finally gave in and factored those bills into our budget and started creating Dave Ramsey sinking funds.
 Funny how much easier that made things, instead of worrying about where we were going to get that money.
 Go figure!

 6. Planning for fun money/self care is a must.